tchoi8/handmadecomputer/README.md

 # handmade computer
 Handmade Computer is an ongoing project by [Taeyoon Choi](http://taeyoonchoi.com) about the poetics and politics of computation.
 This repository is a collection of technical and fictional writings and drawings related to the Handmade computer.
-The piece will be made accessible through copublishing between [Avant.org](http://avant.org/) and [Rhizome.org](Rhizome.org) in near future.

 Table of contents: